 - Vegan creamer — I used plain Silk vegan creamer, but a vanilla-flavored creamer would work here, too.

 - Ground flaxseed — You can substitute chia seeds in place of ground flaxseed.

-- Vodka — Vodka is used here because – like most pastries – minimizing liquids helps create a flakier crust.
-Vodka mostly bakes out of the recipe, allowing you a dough that’s workable, and a flaky crust.
+- Vodka — Vodka is used here because, like most pastries, minimizing liquids helps create a flakier crust.
+Vodka mostly bakes out of the recipe, leaving dough that’s workable, and a flaky crust.